-The evidence presented clearly established that the Defendant possessed a firearm, which he was not licensed to carry concealed on his person.
-In fact, the Defendant was prohibited from possessing a firearm due to a prior conviction for robbery.
-The Defendant, according to his own testimony, took the firearm out of his pocket, pointed it at the victim and fired it.
+The evidence presented clearly established that Appellant possessed a firearm, which he was not licensed to carry concealed on his person.
+In fact, Appellant was prohibited from possessing a firearm due to a prior conviction for robbery.
+Appellant, according to his own testimony, took the firearm out of his pocket, pointed it at the victim and fired it.
 N.T., April 15, 2016, at 59-60.